 and “Java Servlets Developer’s Guide” published by McGraw-Hill/Osborne Media Group

-If you entered the email address correctly - you can try a second time - then most likely AOL has decided that the email with the receiver code is spam and has deleted it.
+If you entered the e-mail address correctly – you can try a second time – then most likely your e-mail provider has decided that the e-mail with the receiver code was spam and has deleted it.